gautammenghani/blog/_posts/2022-08-11-fixing-kernel-bugs-reported-by-syzkaller.md

 ```
 With this fix in place, the reproducer no longer triggers a problem.

+NOTE : This bug is not yet fixed, so if there are any changes in the final fix, I will update this blog post.

 <br>
 <h4><b><u>General tricks when working on syzkaller bugs</u></b></h4>
 It is helpful to get a reproducer that can trigger the bug reliably as evident in the above example.
 Next, try to find out if the bug is a race condition.
 This can be done either with the reproducer code, or using the -smp flag in QEMU command line.
 Finally, try to use different tools like ftrace, kgdb, etc. depending on the nature of the bug.